swajid/review_and_read_ahead/README.md

      3. Password protect original research, encrypt emails to advisers/everyone

      "Stay away from envious (lousy) people" - dad
-     Or one if cannot, minimize their influence over work/life (1,2,3)
+         Or one if cannot, minimize their influence over work/life (1,2,3) Keep their garbage in email as much as possible, stay away from in person meetings or make them as short as possible Use hard copy of presentations, date it, file it in a folder

      Talk out loud

      Focus on your own work, always